imagitama/phasmophobia-site/how-to-play/index.md

 After that, it will move through the house and if it is near you, could try and kill you!

-To evade this you can:
+### How to hide

 - hide inside a closet or locker
 - hide inside a room and close the door
-- burn a smudge stick when the ghost is near you (can be purchased)
+- burn a Smudge Stick when the ghost is near you to give yourself more time to hide

+### When does the hunt end

 When the lights stop flickering then the hunt is over.